Why life is hot: Results

-i.e.~it saturates at a value that is independent of the reservoir concentrations $c_A$ and $c_D$.
-As a consequence, the translation error in kinetic proof reading cannot be reduced beyond a certain limit (per proof-reading cycle) \cite{murugan2012speed,qian2006metabolic} and ultra-sensitivity saturates \cite{hartich2015nonequilibrium}.
-There is nothing to be gained by bringing the system further out of equilibrium.
+i.e.~it saturates at a value that is independent of the reservoir concentrations $c_\text{NTP}$ and $c_\text{NDP}$.
+As a consequence, chemiostatting the reservoir concentrations even further out of equilibrium would not change the values of any fitness functions anymore.
+This saturation effect has been observed in the translation error in kinetic proof reading, which cannot be reduced beyond a certain limit per proof-reading cycle \cite{murugan2012speed,qian2006metabolic}, and in ultra-sensitivity \cite{hartich2015nonequilibrium}.
+Generally, when using a cycle of the type shown in Fig.~\ref{fig:network} in order to optimize a fitness function, there is a reaction quotient, beyond which nothing is gained anymore by converting even more chemical energy into heat.

-To explore this conclusion quantitatively, we implemented a chemiostatted version of a previously-described proofreading model~\cite{banerjee2017elucidating, physicallens}, which includes a cycle for the attachment of the correct amino acid to the growing polypeptide chain, as well as a prototypical cycle for the mistaken attachment of a `wrong' amino acid; in the latter the EF complex detachment rates are enhanced.
-We used rate coefficients and concentrations representative of the situation described above (Appendix).
+To explore this conclusion quantitatively, we implemented a chemiostatted version of a previously-described proofreading model~\cite{banerjee2017elucidating, physicallens}, which includes a cycle for the attachment of the correct amino acid to the growing polypeptide chain, as well as a prototypical cycle for the mistaken attachment of a `wrong' amino acid; in the latter the elongation factor complex detachment rates are enhanced.
+We used rate coefficients and concentrations representative of the situation described above (see sec.~\ref{sec:MatMeth} for details).

 Figure~\ref{fig:kpr} shows the cycle flux summed over both cycles and the error rate (i.e.~the rate of attachment of `wrong' amino acid versus the correct amino acid) as a function of the disequilibrium measure $\KbyQ$ for $\ce{GTP}\rightleftharpoons\ce{GDP + Pi}$.
-The proofreading effect is clearly seen in the dramatic drop off in the error rate for $\KbyQ\gtrsim10^7$.
-Interestingly, the summed cycle flux (which is dominated by the attachment of correct amino acids) appears to saturate earlier than the proofreading effect.
+The shaded area in Fig.~\ref{fig:kpr} indicates the range of $\KbyQ$ values observed in living organisms.
+The proofreading effect is clearly seen in the dramatic drop off in the error rate (blue line) for $\KbyQ\gtrsim10^7$.
+Interestingly, the summed cycle flux (red line), which is dominated by the attachment of correct amino acids, appears to saturate earlier than the proofreading effect.
 This can be traced to the delayed saturation of the `wrong' attachment cycle.
-Optimal proofreading thus requires $\KbyQ\gtrsim 10^{10}$.
+Optimal proofreading requires $\KbyQ\gtrsim 10^{10}$.
+Interestingly, the shaded region begins at around this value.
 This simple model therefore explains the physiological requirement for such a large value of $\Delta G$ for the fueling currency metabolite (GTP), with the accompanying large heat production arising from its continual consumption.